 Here at Stack Your Dollars, it’s my mission to spread the knowledge needed to increase your financial literacy and take charge of your future.
 But hey!
 I’m just one person, and this is just one personal finance website among others.
 I don’t know it all nor am I able to cover all budgeting topics.

-In addition, my way of teaching may not resonate with you like another person may.
-If I didn’t help you in everyway possible to reach your financial goals, it would be a shame.
+In addition, my way of teaching may not resonate with you as another person may.
+If I didn’t help you in every way possible to reach your financial goals, it would be a shame.
 That’s why I asked a few finance bloggers to chime in and give their best financial advice plus a post that would be helpful to readers.

 In no particular order, here are the 16 blogs where you can learn about budgeting.
-These budgeting bloggers have submitted their best financial advice.
-Along with that is a useful post for you to learn from and my commentary on them.
+These budget bloggers have submitted their best financial advice.
+Along with that is are useful posts for you to learn from and my commentary on them.

 1. What Anika Says